-Multiscale prong detection: For ridges and valleys, one scale of classification suffices to get reasonably good results.
-However, for a moderate scale, some prongs cannot be reliably detected, as it may be merged into a larger region, typically ridges.
+For ridges and valleys, one scale of classification suffices to get reasonably good results.
+However, for a moderate scale, some prongs cannot be reliably detected, as they may be merged into a larger region, typically ridges.
 They will then be classified as part of ridges.
 Though this may also be correct in some sense, it would be more desirable to detect them as prongs, at least for some applications.

-Multi-scale prong detection can be performed, by detecting prongs at various scales (from stricter to looser thresholds).
-The feature regions will become larger, and prongs may be merged into nearby ridges in some scale.
-This phenomenon can be detected, and the largest prong before merging is fixed as the prong.
-In the desired scale, even the prong is directly adjacent to ridges, by this process, they can still be recognized as prongs, and the left part can well be considered as a ridge.
+Multiscale prong detection can be performed by detecting prongs at various scales (from stricter to looser thresholds).
+The feature regions will become larger and prongs may be merged into nearby ridges in some scale.
+This phenomenon can be detected and the largest prong before merging is fixed as the prong.
+In the desired scale, the prongs are even directly adjacent to ridges; by this process, they can still be recognized as prongs and the left part can well be considered as a ridge.